 Your vehicle's engine coolant protects the engine from overheating in the summer and from freezing in the winter.
 Check the level of the engine coolant at least once a month, but preferably each time you stop for fuel.
 Simply look at the engine coolant recovery reservoir located in the engine compartment.
-To locate this reservoir, see the diagram of your vehicle's engine under Engine Compartment in this chapter.
+To locate this reservoir, see the diagram of your vehicle's engine under Engine Compartment in the Capacities and Specifications chapter.